hadronized/blog/Getting_Into_Netwire.md

 Behaviors consume environment state and have outputs.
 However, they sometimes just don’t.
 They don’t output anything.
-That could be the case for a behavior that only emit during a certain period of time.
+That could be the case for a behavior that only emits during a certain period of time.
 It could also be the case for a signal function that’s defined on a given interval: what should we output for values that lie outside?